cshenry/cookiecutter-henrylab/docs/guide.md

 Coverage is measured for the package as well as [the test suite itself][batchelder include].

 During continuous integration,
-coverage data is uploaded to the [Codecov][Codecov] reporting service.
+coverage data is uploaded to the [Codecov][codecov] reporting service.
 For details, see the sections about [Codecov](codecov-integration) and
 [The Tests workflow](the-tests-workflow).